Truninel/C_exercises/README.md

 Enter the profit I of the current month from the keyboard, and calculate the total bonus to be paid?
 Program analysis:
 Please use the number axis to divide and locate.
 Note that the bonus should be defined as double.

+Find_PerfectSquareNumber.c
+Subject: An integer is a perfect square after adding 100, and a perfect square after adding 168.
+What is the number?
+Program analysis:
+Assume that the number is x.
+a.
+Then: x+100=n*n, x+100+168=m*m
+b.
+Calculation equation: m*m - n*n=(m+n) (m - n)=168
+c.
+Setting: m+n=i, m - n=j, i * j=168, at least one of i and j is even
+d.
+It can be obtained that: m=(i+j)/2, n=(i - j)/2, i and j are either even or odd.
+e.
+It can be inferred from c and d that i and j are even numbers greater than or equal to 2.
+f.
+Since i * j=168, j>=2, then 1<i<168/2+1.
+g.
+Next, all the numbers of i are calculated circularly.